 Enforcement and sanctions

 Regarding antitrust legislation in Mexico, both the company and its employees directly participating or involved in any activities in breach of the antitrust law can be held jointly responsible for any such breach of the MAA.
 However, the penalties imposed on companies and individuals are different, both in amounts and in nature.

 The sanctions for breaching the MAA or engaging in any monopolistic practices or prohibited mergers can be administrative and criminal in nature, with the possibility of doubling any sanction in case of recidivism.
 Regarding companies that breach antitrust law, the MAA may order the correction or suppression of the monopolistic activity or prohibited merger and the imposition of fines that may go up to 10 per cent of the company's income, depending on the action in breach of antitrust regulations, as follows:

-- to 8 per cent of the company’s income if the company engages in any relative monopolistic activities;
+- up to 8 per cent of the company's income if the company engages in any relative monopolistic activities;

-- to 10 per cent of the company’s income if the company engages in absolute monopolistic activities, breaches any preventive measures or breaches any conditions imposed regarding mergers;
+- up to 10 per cent of the company's income if the company engages in absolute monopolistic activities, breaches any preventive measures or breaches any conditions imposed regarding mergers;

 With regard to individuals or employees involved in the defendant company's execution of monopolistic activities, the applicable fines, as stated in the MAA, are as follows:

 - up to approximately US$746,341 for anyone who helps, induces or participates in any monopolistic activities, prohibited mergers or other market restrictions stated in the MAA;